curl07/Captcha-solve-with-Playwright/README.md

-# How to solve CAPTCHA Using Playwright and CaptchaSonic
+# How to solve CAPTCHA Using pyppeteer and CaptchaSonic

-This repository provides a Python-based solution for solving CAPTCHAs using the CaptchaSonic Chrome extension and Playwright.
+This repository provides a Python-based solution for solving CAPTCHAs using the CaptchaSonic Chrome extension and pyppeteer.

 ## Features
 - Automates CAPTCHA solving for testing or research purposes.
 - Integrates the CaptchaSonic Chrome extension to handle CAPTCHA solving.
-- Uses Playwright for browser automation.
+- Uses pyppeteer for browser automation.

 ---